DaiAlaa/DaiAlaa/README.md

 <br/>

 # About me
-- 🎓 Computer Engineering Student  <a href="http://eng.cu.edu.eg/ar/">@Faculty of Engineering Cairo University</a>
+- 🎓 Graduated from <a href="http://eng.cu.edu.eg/ar/">@Faculty of Engineering Cairo University</a>
+- 👩‍💻 Software Engineer/Full-stack developer @EJADA
 - 💻 I am interested in Front-End development, Computer vision and data science
 - ⭐ I am passionate about increasing my skills and gain more experience
 - 😊 Ask me about anything, I will be happy to help